rupeshdabbir/github-repo-search-project/README.md

 ## Features:

-- React 16.x
+- React 16
 - React Hooks
-- Rate Limiter (for making sure we don't exceed the limit)
+- Rate Limiter (for making sure we don't exceed the limit) (Stats displayed at footer)
 - [Performance] Caching keywords, responses from API call.
 - React Router for routing requests.
 - Redux / Saga for state management.